tatenaum723/UARK-HAZMat-Capstone/README.md

 * `To open the application` download the files and copy the contents of the zipped folder to a new directory.
 The next step requires you to have the current version of Android Studio installed.
 Open Android Studio and click the "File" or "Project" tab then select "Open".
 In the file explorer popup, navigate to the directory your files are stored in (The folder should have an Android robot icon next to it) and select \UARK-HAZMat-Capstone-[branch name]\composeApp\src\androidMain to open the Android application.
 From here you will have access to all files.
 The application can be built and run on an Android emulator or physical device using Android Studio's built-in features.
 You will also have the option to package the app as an apk file for deployment.

+* `Bluetooth enabled features` will only work correctly running on a physical device.
+Any attempt to execute that code on the Android Studio build-in emulator will crash the application.

 * `After opening the application` you can log in using the credentials `username:` ldemo@gmail.com and `password:` 123456

 * `/composeApp` is for code that will be shared across your Compose Multiplatform applications.